-The Iowa STRLF will be established with federal funding from the Safeguarding Tomorrow Revolving Loan Fund program.
-The purpose of the Iowa STRLF is to provide Iow- or nointerest Ioans to Iocal governments1 in Iowa to mitigate the risk to life and property from natural hazards.
+The lowa STRLF will be established with federal funding from the Safeguarding Tomorrow Revolving Loan Fund program.
+The purpose of the lowa STRLF is to provide low- or no-interest loans to local governments in lowa to mitigate the risk to life and property from natural hazards.

-This Intended Use Plan (IUP) describes the intent of the Iowa STRLF for the federal fiscal years 2024 and 2025.
-Because the state's enabling legislation for possible elements of this program has yet to be passed, and is not necessarily expected to be addressed before the 2025 legislative session for the Iowa General Assembly, this plan may be subject to legislative changes.
+This Intended Use Plan describes the intent of the lowa STRLF for the federal fiscal years 2024 and 2025.
+Because the state's enabling legislation for this program has yet to be passed, and is not necessarily expected to be addressed before the 2025 legislative session for the lowa General Assembly, this plan may be subject to legislative changes.

-An update to this IUP will be provided in FFY 2025, which might occur before the initial capitalization grant for the Iowa STRLF is awarded, before the state match has been provided, or before legislative authorization and program infrastructure are established.
+An update to this IUP will be provided in FFY 2025, which might occur before the initial capitalization grant for the lowa STRLF is awarded, the state match has been provided, or legislative authorization and program infrastructure are established.

-The Iowa Department of Homeland Security and Emergency Management (HSEMD) is responsible for the oversight and management of the STRLF program in Iowa, with financial management and administration of the fund intended to be managed by the Iowa Finance Authority (IFA).
+The lowa Department of Homeland Security and Emergency Management (HSEMD) is responsible for the oversight and management of the STRLF program in lowa, with financial management and administration of the fund intended to be managed by the lowa Finance Authority (IFA).